Selby Wynn Schwartz

 Selby Wynn Schwartz is an American author.

+She has worked as a dance scholar at Stanford University, focusing on female and transgender performance.

 Her book The Bodies of Others: Drag Dances and Their Afterlives was a finalist for a 2020 Lambda Literary Award.

-Her book After Sappho was longlisted for the 2022 Booker Prize.
+Her historical fiction novel After Sappho was longlisted for the 2022 Booker Prize.

 In 2024 Schwartz was awarded the Rome Prize in Literature at the American Academy in Rome.